-Aotearoa-New Zealand started on the path to formalising drug checking in 2020.
-This process has formalised services that have been in existence since 2015, when providers began offering informal drug checking services at festivals without legal backing.58 While a licensing scheme was developed, the country's Director-General of Health was empowered to appoint drug checking service providers on a temporary basis.
-The formal licensing scheme was introduced in April 2022.
-Licence terms are for a maximum of three years, and includes stipulation about approved testing methods.
-To date, four organisations hold licenses to deliver drug checking programmes.
-These are KnowYourStuffNZ, NZ Drug Foundation, New Zealand Needle Exchange Programme (NZNEP) and the Institute of Environmental Science and Research (EST).
-These programmes include on site services, fixed site services, pop up clinics. mobile services. and a mail-in service for cannabis.
-Services are funded by the government and delivered by community-led organisations.7,24,25 Peers are meaningfully involved in planning and implementing services.7,24,25 checking programme do not have access to one.
-The COVID-19 pandemic response restricted services' ability to run drug checking and had a negative impact on the provision of harm reduction.
-Moreover, equipment is limited.
-At the time of writing, there are only four FT-IR spectrometers available for drug checking in Aotearoa-New Zealand.
-Services are generally available at festivals or in the community on a time limited basis; for example, for three hours on a Tuesday night at a specific location.
-Service availability is also limited outside of cities.
-The service is also yet to garner widespread support from the general population.
-Harm reduction services are currently advocating for drug checking to be made permanently available at community-based outlets, in a similar manner to the local NSPs.
-Ideally, these services will be located with needle and syringe provider outlets.
-Drug checking services advertise that drugs, such as MDMA, ketamine, cocaine, methamphetamine, LSD, pharmaceuticals, supplements and other drugs used to enhance performance or image, can all be checked with current processes.
-Services have also released results from testing during the summer of 2020/2021 to raise awareness among people who use drugs of the true contents of substances sold as MDMA.
+Aotearoa-New Zealand started on the path to formalising drug checking in 2020.57 This process has formalised services that have been in existence since 2015, when providers began offering informal drug checking services at festivals without legal backing.58 While a licensing scheme was developed, the country's Director-General of Health was empowered to appoint drug checking service providers on a temporary basis.57 The formal licensing scheme was introduced in April 2022.21 Licence terms are for a maximum of three years, and includes stipulation about approved testing methods.57 To date, four organisations hold licenses to deliver drug checking programmes.57 These are KnowYourStuffNZ, NZ Drug Foundation, New Zealand Needle Exchange Programme (NZNEP) and the Institute of Environmental Science and Research (EST).57 These programmes include on site services, 7,24,25 fixed site services, 7,24,25 pop up clinics.7 mobile services.24 and a mail-in service for cannabis.25 Services are funded by the government^{7,24} and delivered by community-led organisations.
+7,24,25 Peers are meaningfully involved in planning and implementing services.^{7,24,25} checking programme do not have access to one.^{7,24,25} The COVID-19 pandemic response restricted services' ability to run drug checking and had a negative impact on the provision of harm reduction.7 Moreover, equipment is limited.24 At the time of writing, there are only four FT-IR spectrometers available for drug checking in Aotearoa-New Zealand.7 Services are generally available at festivals or in the community on a time limited basis; for example, for three hours on a Tuesday night at a specific location.7 Service availability is also limited outside of cities.24 The service is also yet to garner widespread support from the general population.25

-However, the programme is still in its infancy, and coverage is insufficient.
+However, the programme is still in its infancy,25 and coverage is insufficient.
 Most people who need a drug

-Organisation Equipment Model of Service KnowYourStuffNZ Reagents and FT-IR Spectroscopy On site and fixed site clinics NZ Drug Foundation Reagents and FT-IR Spectroscopy Pop up clinics and fixed site clinics NZNEP Reagents and FT-IR Spectroscopy60 Fixed site clinics60 ESR Forensic lab Fixed site confir- matory testing
+Organisation Equipment Model of Service KnowYourStuffNZ Reagents and FT-IR Spectroscopy 58 On site and fixed site clinics NZ Drug Foundation Reagents and FT-IR Spectroscopy 61 Pop up clinics and fixed site clinics 60 NZNEP Reagents and FT-IR Spectroscopy 60 Fixed site clinics 60 ESR Forensic lab Fixed site confirmatory testing ^{57,60,62}